alebcay/awesome-shell/README.md

 * [sexy-bash-prompt](https://github.com/twolfson/sexy-bash-prompt) - Bash prompt with colors, Git statuses, and Git branches
 * [starship](https://starship.rs/) - Fast, customisable, cross-shell prompt written in rust
 * [synth-shell](https://github.com/andresgongora/synth-shell) - Greeter with a customizable status report and a fancy bash prompt
+* [oh-my-posh](https://ohmyposh.dev) - Prompt theme engine for any shell and platform written in go.

 ## For Developers